Bala, Ontario: Culture and entertainment

 Since 1942, under various management and names, the community and the surrounding area was offered live musical entertainment.
 In the 1940s and '50s, Big Bands like Mart Kenney, Cab Calloway, Tommy Dorsey, Jimmy Dorsey, Glenn Miller, Duke Ellington, Count Basie, Woody Herman and Louis Armstrong played at Dunn's Pavilion.
 Since the 1960s, rock musicians like David Wilcox, Kim Mitchell, The Ramones, April Wine, Burton Cummings and Jeff Healey played at The KEE to Bala.
-More recently, bands such as Sum 41, The Tragically Hip, The Sam Roberts Band, Hinder, Finger Eleven, Three Days Grace, Sloan, Tim Hicks, Hedley and Theory of a Deadman have graced the stage at The KEE to Bala.
+More recently, bands such as Metric, Sum 41, The Tragically Hip, The Sam Roberts Band, Hinder, Finger Eleven, Three Days Grace, Sloan, Tim Hicks, Hedley and Theory of a Deadman have graced the stage at The KEE to Bala.
 In the 1980s, Bala and Port Carling were also featured in a skit by The Frantics on Boot to the Head.
 In the skit, a man on his way to Bala bores his companion to distraction in part by endlessly enumerating the communities' features.
 Most recently Bala is home to The New Actor's Colony professional Theatre company who perform seasonally in the summer in the local curling rink.

 Lucy Maud Montgomery, author of the Anne of Green Gables books, visited Bala in 1922.
 The area made a sufficient impression on her that she based the novel The Blue Castle on the area, her only novel not set in Prince Edward Island.
 Based on the connection to a beloved Canadian author, Bala's Museum, a privately run museum featuring Montgomery, was opened in the 1990s.

 Bala hosts the Bala Cranberry Festival annually on the weekend after Canadian Thanksgiving, attracting thousands of people to the town.

 Bala is home to Muskoka Lakes Winery, the Muskoka region's only winery, which specializes in cranberry and other fruit wines.

 Once a week in the summer months, students from a nearby water ski school perform aquatic stunts for audiences at a local park.
-Students form pyramids, jump obstacles, ski barefoot, and occasionally ski while they wearalpine skis.
+Students form pyramids, jump obstacles, ski barefoot, and occasionally ski while they wear alpine skis.

 Bala Bay remains a sailing hotspot in Muskoka due to its excellent and consistent winds.
 A local sailing club organizes Saturday races.